Android-for-Python/Android-for-Python-Users/README.md

 On the desktop if you start a Kivy app from a desktop icon, the app is slower to start than say from an IDE.
 This is because from the icon Python has to start first, on Android the same delay due to Python starting exists.
 On Android the splash screen is used to distract from this delay; the splash screen is a work around, not a cause of the delay.

 If your app is *unusually slow* to start, it is because it is doing too much work in the `build()` and `on_start()` methods.
 A common symptom of this is is a black screen *after* the splash screen has closed but before the app displays.
 This is your code, you can change this behavior.
-Common causes are monolithic `kv`, compute intensive Python in the above methods, or I/O intensive Python in the above methods.
+Common causes are monolithic `kv`, compute intensive Python in the above methods, I/O intensive Python in the above methods, or too many `autoclass()` statements.

 A solution for monolithic `kv` is to have a `kv` *file* for each screen and to instantiate the screen manager in Python.
 At `build()` only the first screen is added to the screen manager.
 Other screens are built and added after `on_start()`, either on demand or on some schedule.
 This is known as lazy loading.

 Another common solution is to schedule any initial Python compute or I/O intensive tasks to occur after `on_start()`, either on demand or on some schedule.

+Autoclass is expensive in startup time, if you have 10 or more autoclass statements this may be significant on older devices.
+The solution is to throw out most of that clever Pyjnius code you spent so long perfecting, and move the code to a Java class in a .java file.
+Then reference your Java with one or two autoclass in the usual way.
+Include your Java in the build with Buildozer's `android.add_src`.

 There may be other causes, its your code.